nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ## Use Case
 The envisaged use case is in place of the classic power supply adaptor.
-However, the adaptor may remains in place to protect the internal memory of the unit.
+However, the adaptor may remain in place to protect the internal memory of the unit.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">